 The Make My Day team hones their organization skills by preparing bouquets every other Tuesday before delivering them to honorees suggested by community members.
 Gently guided by community-training instructor Josh Pniower, they pick up a selection of donated flowers at Michaela's Flower Shop, choose and arrange their favorites and decorate a card.

-"I enjoy doing this with you, Josh," a participant named Michael said.
+"I enjoy doing this with you, Josh," one participant, named Michael, said.
 An enthusiastic helper, he sorted through donated flowers and pointed out unsafe rose thorns.

-Delivering their gifts personally offers participants a lesson in empathy and allows them to celebrate "unsung heroes," Andrea Throndson, Abilities United Community Connections Developer, said.
+Delivering their gifts personally gives participants a lesson in empathy and allows them to celebrate "unsung heroes," Andrea Throndson, Abilities United Community Connections Developer, said.

-Tuesday's Make My Day participants flashed shy but infectious smiles as they handed Logan the bouquet along with homemade cookies-on-a-stick and a large, hand-decorated get-well card.
+Tuesday's Make My Day participants flashed shy but infectious smiles as they handed Logan their bouquet along with homemade cookie pops and a large, hand-decorated get-well card.

-The former executive director of the YMCA on Ross Road in Palo Alto, Logan was selected as one of the first to receive the goodies as thanks for his community service as well as to boost his spirits after some recent medical procedures.
-His wife works for Abilities United.
+The former executive director of the YMCA on Ross Road in Palo Alto, Logan, whose wife works for Abilities United, was selected as one of the first to receive the goodies as thanks for his community service as well as to boost his spirits after some recent medical procedures.

 "Have we succeeded in making your day?"
 Throndson asked.